 - an 'enhanced' transition section for documenting important information for children with disabilities or developmental delay

 - a section for the child to complete

 - 'prompt' questions for families to consider relating to their child starting school

-- 'opt out' certification for educators to indicate if the parent/guardian has chosen to opt out of the opportunity for the early childhood service to share their child's Transition Statement with the school or outside school hours care program (if applicable)
+- a section to record the family's awareness and acceptance of the intent to share their child's transition statement with the school or outside school hours care service (if applicable).